alexle/alexle.github.com/posts/change-one-word.markdown

 That's why this technique has helped so much.
 Because it gives me the chance to be thankful for whatever I'm doing.
 A moment to subconsciously practice gratitude without all the journals and rituals.

-As I applied this technique to more situations, I began to feel a calm and positive flow in how I went about life.
+As I applied it to more situations, I began to feel a calm and positive flow in how I went about life.
 No longer did little things ruin my day (as easily).
 Instead, I found myself smiling more.
 Feeling lighter and happier.

 When you're grateful for what you have, your perspective on life changes for the better.
 Just sharing a pizza with a friend after a run can feel like winning the lottery.